hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 is used for the services.

-The domain `network.lan` is configured in file `/etc/bind/db.network.lan-all` and could contain the following records on one DNS server:
+The domain `network.lan` is configured in file `/etc/bind/db.network.lan-all` and the records it contains depend on the DNS server.
+On one server it contains the following records:

 ```
 service1    IN    A    10.20.1.1
 service2    IN    A    10.20.1.1
 ```

-On another DNS server it could contain the following records:
+On another DNS server it contains these records:

 ```
 service1    IN    A    10.20.2.1